Wii-Mini-Hacking/Guide_Wiimini/docs/sminstall-nowifi.md

 Due to the fact that the developer (me) of the Wiini SD patcher is highly incompetent, the patcher currently breaks priiloader and perhaps some other functionality, which may be a problem for some users.
 It is strongly recommended you follow the steps below to fix the issue, which will be properly fixed in a future release of the patcher, sometime soon™.

-1. Download the latest release of [Priiloader](https://oscwii.org/library/app/priiloader) and extract the contents of the zip to your SD card or USB drive.
+1. Download the latest release of [Priiloader](https://oscwii.org/library/app/priiloader) and extract the contents of the zip to your USB drive.
-1. Download [Wii Mod Lite](https://wii.guide/wiimodlite) and extract the contents of the zip to your USB drive.
+1. Download [Wii Mod Lite](https://oscwii.org/library/app/WiiModLite) and extract the contents of the zip to your USB drive.
 <!-- TODO: GOD DAMMIT USE YAWMM -->
 1. Open Wii Mod Lite from the Homebrew Channel, go to WAD Manager and select USB Mass Storage Device.
 1. Install **ONLY** the System Menu v4.3 WAD you acquired in section I, do **NOT** install any of the 3 IOSes because you **WILL** brick your console.